 Can assign exit usage according to occupant familiarity.

-Simulates occupant interaction with signage.
+Simulates agent interaction with signage.

 Ability to specify both internal and external exits.